BlueContext/Domus/content/recipes/soups/feel-good-chicken-soup.md

   main:
     parent: soups
 title: Feel-Good Chicken Soup
+serves:
+summary: "Spicy, gingery and fresh-tasting — this is perfect to clear your sinuses and your head."
 categories:

 ---

-### Introduction

-Spicy, gingery and fresh-tasting — this is perfect to clear your sinuses and your head.

 ### Ingredients

 <div class="ingredient-list">